 In 2019, the Deepwater Horizon Open Ocean Trustees released a final Open Ocean Restoration Plan.
-They selected 18 projects to help restore fish, sea turtles, marine mammals, and deep-sea coral habitats injured by the 2010 oil spill in the Gulf of Mexico.
-The Communications Networks and Mapping Tools to Reduce Bycatch Project, aka the Bycatch Hotspots Project, is one of the 18 projects.
-The five-year, \$4.4 million project is being managed by the National Fish and Wildlife Foundation (NFWF) and the National Oceanic and Atmospheric Administration (NOAA).
+They selected 18 projects to help restore fish, sea turtles, marine mammals, and deepsea coral habitats injured by the 2010 oil spill in the Gulf of Mexico.
+The Communications Networks and Mapping Tools to Reduce Bycatch Project, aka The Hotspots Mapping Initiative, is one of the 18 projects.
+The five-year, \$4.4 million project-managed by the National Fish and Wildlife Foundation (NFWF) and the National Oceanic and Atmospheric Administration (NOAA)-will explore the feasibility of communication and mapping tools to help fishermen and anglers avoid unwanted catch.

 Commercial fishing fleets have successfully used communication programs to reduce bycatch in different regions of the United States.
-In Alaska, trawl fisheries have partnered with a private company (Sea State, Inc.) to establish and manage a fleet communication program designed to reduce bycatch including chum and Chinook salmon, halibut, crab, and rockfish.
+In Alaska, trawl fisheries have partnered with a private company (Sea State, Inc.) to establish and manage a fleet communication program designed to reduce bycatch including chum and Chinook salmon, halibut, crab, and Pacific rockfish.
 On the East Coast, the Cornell Cooperative Extension Marine Program has worked with commercial fishermen to help identify hotspots of bycatch for nine species, including butterfish and windowpane flounder.